sriram-nara/sriram-nara.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Ph.D. student fascinated by the intersection of robotics, control theory, machine learning and programming.
+I’m fascinated by the intersection of robotics, control theory, machine learning and programming.
 My work combines data-driven modeling, machine learning and estimation theory to identify/learn, estimate and control complex systems.
 I’m deeply curious about how machines work and how we can design smarter systems to solve real-world challenges.
 As I prepare for the next chapter, I’m eager to apply my technical expertise and creativity to projects that bridge theory and applications with hands-on innovation.

 Research Interests